 Fortunately, you have rights as a personal injury victim, and a seasoned personal injury law firm such as Cascade Injury Law, PLLC, can help you fight back.
 No matter how straightforward or complex your case may be, there is no reason to be stuck paying bills and struggling to cope with damages resulting from someone else’s negligence.

 What Kind of Cases Does a Personal Injury Lawyer Handle?

 Personal injury is an area of civil tort law.
 A wide variety of cases can be classified as personal injury – from slip-and-fall accidents to dog bites, car accidents, truck and motorcycle accidents, and even wrongful death.
 Generally, personal injury cases are based on negligence; that is, someone else’s breach of their duty of care unintentionally created an unsafe situation that resulted in another individual getting injured and sustaining significant damages.

-A personal injury lawyer can help injured victims navigate the claims process while protecting their rights and helping them hold the at-fault party responsible for their losses.
+Personal injury lawyers can help injured victims navigate the claims process while protecting their rights and helping them hold the at-fault party responsible for their losses.
 In addition, a personal injury law firm, such as Cascade Injury Law, PLLC, can apply its knowledge of civil tort laws to help its clients build a strong case with the proper evidence needed to seek and obtain maximum compensation.

 Client Success Stories

 What Should I Do if My Personal Injury Claim Was Denied?

 When you’ve been injured by another person, such as a negligent driver, the process of filing an insurance claim to receive compensation should be rather simple.
 Unfortunately, insurance companies are for-profit entities that often prefer to protect their profits instead of paying out large sums to claimants.
 This means many legitimate personal injury claims are undervalued or unfairly denied.